GaryB432/venv/README.md

 Venv uses [EJS](https://ejs.co) to transform your Angular CLI project's environment file using Node's `process.env` map.

+> N.B.
+The default operation will __overwrite__ your environment file.
+Be sure to run this during a build step and that the change is not accidentally committed.

 ## Installation

 __Local__ (in your project's working directory):